 The Women in Football Leadership Programme aims to support the careers of women capable of influencing the football industry today and in the future through a powerful leadership training week.

 The Women in Football Leadership Programme is designed for women in football who have the potential and motivation to progress into senior leadership positions within their organisation or are already in such roles.
 Participants work on and discuss aspects of leadership, while also focusing heavily on selfawareness and how this can support their career development.
 With the coaching included during the programme week, participants are challenged in both personal and professional aspects.
 Organised in collaboration with FIFA, the programme also provides a platform for exchange and networking between participants with a rich variety of backgrounds.

 - Who Women in decision-making positions or those with particular potential working in national associations and their stakeholders

 - How Long 1 week

-- Where Nyon or Zürich, Switzerland (in alternance)
+- Where Nyon, Zürich, and Lausanne, Switzerland (in alternance)

 - Number of participants 30